Chief Instructor & Owner

 At the beginning of 2019, Charlie and his team of instructors started developing their Street Smart syllabus to cater specifically for the blind and partially sighted.
-Working with the Blind Foundation in Auckland, the Street Smart programme as far as we know is a first for New Zealand and Australia.
+Working with the Blind Foundation in Auckland, the Street Smart programme as far as we know is a first for New Zealand.

 Women's Street Smart Instructor

 Nina attended the Women's Street Smart Workshop in 2015.
 After attending the weekend workshop Nina realised just how little she actually knew about defending herself.

 "There were about 15 of us in that class, of different ages and backgrounds, and not one had had any previous training.
 That’s the reality for most women today; you just hope you’re never in the situation where you’ll need to fight for your life." says Nina.

 Since February 2017 Nina has regularly been attending the Women's Street Smart classes running out of the Krav Fighter Gym in Grafton.